mutech/aka-ios-rotatablelabel/README.md

 The reason why I'm using a label and not a plain view as container is to support configuration of the label via interface builder (with a UIView and IBInspectable properties you can't configure fonts).

-The reaons why I'm using a container view in first place is because it seems to be impossible or at least too hard to make transformed views work properly with autolayout.
+The reason why I'm using a container view in first place is because it seems to be impossible or at least too hard to make transformed views work properly with autolayout.

 ## Status